Ambasador Spotlight “Jose Pedraza”

 If you have a character; how did you choose and what does he/ she/ thing represent?
 Mean to you?
 Plumb Bob the Koala because they are unique and worth protecting, like the survey profession!

-The Shared-Space Invader.
-Bringing Geography & Geo Survey to Life
+Extra Terrestrial Investigations.
+Shared Space Invaders.
+Bringing Geography Geo Survey to Life

 Introducing the Project